SpeciesFileGroup/install_taxonworks/development/native/macos.md

 export PKG_CONFIG_PATH=/usr/local/Cellar/imagemagick@6/6.9.9-36/lib/pkgconfig
 ```

+To test succesfull install run `identify` in your terminal, if you get the help docs you should be ok.
+If brew tells you the package is installed but `identify` does not work try `brew link imagemagick@6 --force`.

 ### Proj4 error

-If you see an error regarding Proj4 please run the next two command and then rerun the step the first raised the error.
+If you see an error regarding Proj4 rebuilding it against the latest rgeo-proj4 should resolve the issue, execution order matters!

 ```
 gem uninstall rgeo
+gem uninstall rgeo-proj4
-gem install rgeo
+gem install rgeo-proj4
+bundle install
 ```